 Dr. M explained that Sally’s parents must refeed her and are the best resource for restoring Sally’s health.
 Her parents are the best resource because they know Sally best, they are vested in her recovery, and they have helped Sally through other challenges so they can use those skills in this situation.

-Dr. M told Mr. and Mrs. Smith to provide their starving child with the foods they think she needed and not conceding to the demands of Sally’s AN.
+Dr. M told Mr. and Mrs. Smith to provide their starving child with the foods they think she needs and not conceding to the demands of Sally’s AN.
 Dr. M provided support and suggestions as necessary to the family.
 For example, Dr. M suggested that Mr. and Mrs. Smith continue to send Sally to school, but to give her two breakfasts in the morning before school and then go to the school to monitor Sally’s lunch.
 Dr. M also encouraged the family to set a schedule for who will be monitoring meals.

 Dr. M then prepared the family for the next session, which was the family meal.
 The Smith parents were asked to bring and have a picnic meal in the office with enough food for the whole family.
 Each session closes with a review of progress.